lsoustelle/qMT/README.md

 * **Siemens users**: a prototype sequence (__vibeMT__) is available on Siemens' C<sup>2</sup>P Exchange platform (teamplay).
 * **Bruker users**: a prototype MT-prepared SPGR sequence is available upon [request](https://crmbm.univ-amu.fr/resources/mt-prepared-spgr-sequence/).

-The user interfaces for both constructor match the specific parameters to be passed in the *fit_JSPqMT_CLI.py* script.
+The user interfaces for both constructors are designed to match the parameters to be passed in the *fit_JSPqMT_CLI.py* script.
 The latter is intended to be used with MT-weighted data prepared with sine-modulated off-resonance pulses [1].

 Usage
 -----